-Tooth decay in toddlers is expected due to the sugar consumed by most children and poor oral hygiene.
+Tooth decay in toddlers is expected due to the sugar most children consume and poor oral hygiene.

 Decay results from plaque, a translucent film of bacteria mixed with sugar that covers your teeth and causes deterioration.